vhelin/wla-dx/doc/linking.rst

 If flag ``v`` is used, WLALINK displays information about ROM file after a succesful linking.

+If flag ``R`` is used the file paths inside the link file are relative to the directory where the link file is, not relative to current working directory.

 If flag ``nS`` is used, WLALINK doesn't sort the sections at all, so they are placed in the output in their order of appearance.